Zeno0703/some-sorting/README.md

 # Some sorting

-A couple of sorting algorithms, mostly in Python.
+A couple of sorting algorithms, mostly in `Python`.

 ## Already done:
 - `Selection sort`